sp-95/fuse-framework/CONTRIBUTING.rst

    Now you can make your changes locally.

 #.
 When you're done making changes, check that your changes pass flake8.
-Since,
+Since, this
-   this package contains mostly templates the flake should be run for tests
+   package contains mostly templates the flake should be run for tests directory:
-   directory:

    .. code-block:: console

-        $ flake8 ./tests --config=pyproject.toml
+        $ flake8 tests --config=pyproject.toml

 #.
-The next step would be to run the test cases. `fuse-framework` uses pytest,
+The next step would be to run the test cases. **fuse-framework** uses pytest, you can run
-   you can run PyTest.
-Before you run pytest you should ensure all dependancies are installed:
+   PyTest.
+Before you run pytest you should ensure all dependancies are installed.

    .. code-block:: console

-        $ poetry install
-        $ pytest ./tests
+        $ pytest

 #.
 Before raising a pull request you should also run tox.
-This will run the
+This will run the tests
-   tests across different versions of Python:
+   across different versions of Python:

    .. code-block:: console

         $ tox

-   If you are missing flake8, pytest, and/or tox, just `poetry add` them into your virtualenv.
+   If you are missing flake8, pytest, and/or tox, just ``poetry add`` them into your virtualenv.

 #.
 If your contribution is a bug fix or new feature, you may want to add a test
    to the existing test suite.
-See section Add a New Test below for details.
+See the section `Add a New Test`_ below for details.

 #.
 Commit your changes and push your branch to GitHub: